 - Dar Si Saïd Museum – Set in an old palace, it houses many different artifacts from Morocco through the ages, such as woodcarvings, musical instruments, and weapons.

-- The Menara gardens – Consist of a mixture of orchards and olive groves surrounding a central 16th century pavilion which is a popular sight on tourist postcards.
+- The Menara gardens – Consist of a mixture of orchards and olive groves surrounding a central 16th-century pavilion which is a popular sight on tourist postcards.
 Also a popular place for locals to picnic.

-Getting There and Around
+Getting To Marrakech and Around

-Marrakech has a great and easily accessible location in the center of Morocco, just by the foothills of the snow capped Atlas Mountains.
+Marrakech has a great and easily accessible location in the center of Morocco, just by the foothills of the snow-capped Atlas Mountains.

 The Menara Airport is located six kilometers southwest of the center and many international airlines, including budget airlines, fly to this airport.

 Supratours, on the other hand, is connected with the train service in Morocco, so you can easily buy your bus tickets at the train station and change between them easily.
-Still, Supratours does offer really good service and I traveled with them between many cities.
+Still, Supratours does offer really good service, and I traveled with them to many cities.

 Marrakech has a new train station in the Gueliz, though if you fancy walking, you could walk about 30 minutes to the medina or take a taxi for about 20 dirhams.

 There are shared taxis mostly used to go between cities that are not too far apart (usually a couple hours apart).
 When you walk around Marrakech, you will see small signs on the sidewalk (almost like a bus stop sign) that say “Grande Taxis”.

 Getting Around the City

 Marrakech is a big city, but most sights are reachable on foot in and around the medina.
 Still, it takes a decent amount of walking.
 Outside of the medina, it is ok to use the Petit Taxis, which roam the entire city 24/7.

-Talking with People
+Talking with People in Marrakech

 Also, you’ll be surprised by how many locals speak Spanish, Portuguese, Italian, and other languages (especially when they are sellers).
 People are very friendly, so it’s easy to have a conversation with anyone.

 Also, some sellers are open to trades – whether it is a pack of gum, candy, a pen, whatever – for what you’re interested in buying.
 You can lower the price with the trades.

 As a rule of thumb for tipping is about 10 percent on your dinner bill.
-In some cases they might look you with a frowning face because “it is not enough”, but don’t fall for that.
+In some cases, they might look you with a frowning face because “it is not enough”, but don’t fall for that.

 Another place I liked was Le Salama, right next to Djemma El Fna on Rue Des Banques.
-It is a bit “upscale” and the prices are slightly above average, but the lounge environment is really good as well as the food.
+It is a bit “upscale,” and the prices are slightly above average, but the lounge environment is really good as well as the food.

-Where To Stay
+Where To Stay in Marrakech